 It’s with the order and pick-up business model where Luckin will succeed or fail.
 Luckin really needs people to order on their phones and then walk a block and pick up their drink.
 That’s where the economics look the best and where you want the big increase in coffee consumption in in China.
 And keep in mind, most Luckin locations are not really retail coffee outlets.
 Often they are little more than counters in the lobbies of office buildings.
 They are small convenient pick-up spaces.
 And it is easy to deploy them in big numbers close to where people work and live.

 So that’s the number I’ve been looking for.
 How much traffic is Luckin getting for pick-up orders?
 I’ve even sat in their outlets in Beijing and counted people coming in.
 But I still don’t really know.
 They did raise a second round at a $2B valuation, which could indicate their traffic is good.
-However, their plan for a 2019 IPO could indicatethat that this is a get-out-fast strategy.
+However, their rapid IPO could indicate that that this is a get-out-fast strategy.
 We’ll see.

 A final point.

 Tim Hortons has recently decided to enter China.
 They are owned by 3G Capital, which also owns Burger King.
 And I believe the Burger King franchise for China is still overseen/owned by Cartesian Capital out of New York.
 Although it is operated by a Burger King franchisee out of Turkey.
 It’s kinda weird.